×

 If you have not spent a lot of time in St. James, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in St. James depends on several factors.
 If you plan to stay in the area for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 However, buying a home also comes with responsibilities such as maintenance, repairs, and property taxes.
 It also requires a significant upfront cost for the down payment, closing costs, and other fees.
 On the other hand, renting a home in St. James, Trinidad & Tobago could be a better option if you're not sure about your long-term plans or if you prefer not to deal with the responsibilities of homeownership.
 Renting can offer more flexibility, as it's easier to move if you need to for work or other reasons.
 It's also worth considering the local real estate market.
 If home prices are high and continue to rise, buying a home could be a good investment.
 But if prices are low or falling, it might be better to rent and wait to see if prices improve.
 In conclusion, the decision to buy or rent a home in St. James, Trinidad & Tobago depends on your personal circumstances, financial situation, and the local real estate market.
-It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," said one expat in St. James.
+It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," remarked one expat who made the move to St. James.

 What cultural faux pas should I try to avoid making in St. James?